NickCulbertson/Social-Media-Icon-Animations/README.md

 # Free Social Media Icon Animations | Green Screen or Transparent Background
-Social Media icon animations with green screen or transparent background for your videos.
-Feel free to use it on your YouTube videos.
+This is a set of Social Media Icon Animations with green screen or transparent background for your videos.
+Feel free to use them on your YouTube videos.
 Permission is not needed, just don't repost the full social media video files as-is or duplicate for redistribution.
 I hope it comes in handy!

 ## Features